goruck/smart-zoneminder/tpu-servers/README.md

 11. Copy *detect_server_tpu* and *config.json* in this directory to ```/media/mendel/tpu-servers```.

 12. Copy the pickled label file, svm-, and xgd-based face classifiers (*face_labels.pickle*, *svm_face_recognizer.pickle*, and *xgb_face_recognizer.pickle*, respectively) created in the [face-det-rec train step](../face-det-rec/README.md) to ```/media/mendel/tpu-servers```.
-Alternatively, you can generate facial embeddings and train face classifiers on them directly on the Coral dev board but its very slow, see [edge-tpu-servers](https://github.com/goruck/edge-tpu-servers) on how to do this.
+Alternatively, you can generate facial embeddings and train face classifiers on them directly on the Coral dev board but the xgb-based classifier training takes a long time, see [edge-tpu-servers](https://github.com/goruck/edge-tpu-servers) on how to do this.

 13. Download the tpu face recognition dnn model *MobileNet SSD v2 (Faces)* from [Google Coral](https://coral.withgoogle.com/models/) to ```/media/mendel/tpu-servers```.